 This one-day conference offers the opportunity for scholars, whether they usually preserve or cross departmental lines in their own work, to come together with scholars from departments with whom they may not routinely discuss academic work/research/approaches.
 While this conference focuses on literary and cultural exchanges between England and France, we are not discounting other traditions and welcome submissions for individual papers or full panel proposals that also incorporate other perspectives, particularly non-western.

-Topics may include, but are not limited to:
+Topics to be discussed can include, but are by no means limited to:

 – A text that belongs to both the English and French traditions

 – A text, legend or corpus of characters that exist with variations in each tradition

 – A textual theme shared by both traditions